C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Higher-rank graphs

 The degree $d(\lambda)$ (called the \textit{shape} in \cite{RobSte1999}) of a $k$-dimensional path $\lambda$ is a tuple whose $i$-th entry is the total length of $\lambda$ restricted to colour $i$, that is, to edges labelled by elements of $\mathcal{E}_i$.
-Together, the pair $(\mathcal{E}(\Gamma)^*,d)$ is a $k$-rank graph, since it satisfies the factorisation property of Definition 1.1 in \cite{KumPas2000} (consult Figure \ref{fig:uce} for an illustration), and we denote this by $\mathcal{G}(\Gamma)$.
+Together, the pair $(\mathcal{G}(\Gamma),d)$ is a rank-$k$ graph, since it satisfies the factorisation property of Definition 1.1 in \cite{KumPas2000} (consult Figure \ref{fig:uce} for an illustration).
 We prove Theorem \ref{thm:k-graph} like so: \end{rem}